Plasma kinetics: Discrete Boltzmann modelling and Richtmyer-Meshkov instability: Numerical Validation and Investigation

 \section{Numerical Validation and Investigation}

-After the method formulation, a number of typical benchmark problems such as sod shock tube, thermal Couette flow and the compressible Orszag-Tang (OT) vortex problem are simulated, where the hydrodynamic behaviors are used to validate the plasma DBM.
-It should be noted that, all physical quantities used in the calculations are nondimensionalized, as shown in Appendix~\ref{appB}.
+In this section, the numerical discrete schemes used in DBM simulation are introduced, including the spatial, temporal, and particle velocity space discrete schemes.
+Then, the non-dimensionalization method is discussed.
+Finally, a number of typical benchmark problems such as sod shock tube, thermal Couette flow, and the compressible Orszag-Tang (OT) vortex problem are simulated, where the hydrodynamic behaviors are used to validate the plasma DBM.
+Here, we only show the results of the OT vortex problem.